schani/git-polish-history/README.md

     git polish-history continue

 and the process continues.
 It will stop again whenever a commit fails the test, when a merge conflict occurs, or when it's done.
+If you want it to do the committing of your changes automatically, use

+    git polish-history continue --automatic

 ## Shortcomings